 Hang underneath a pull-up bar and relax all your upper back and shoulder muscles to come into a dead hang.
 Now, retract only your shoulder blades by drawing them inward toward your spine, keeping your arms straight and your body still.
 Release to return to the start.
 Do 3 sets of 10.

-“This move is great way to develop back, arm, and grip strength while significantly reducing the percentage of bodyweight you are lifting,” says Sklar.
+“This move is a great way to develop back, arm, and grip strength while significantly reducing the percentage of body weight you are lifting,” says Sklar.

 Hold a TRX handle in each hand, palms facing inward, and lean away until your arms are straight.
 Keeping your body rigid like a board, walk your feet underneath the TRX anchor until your body is 45 degrees or less in relation to the floor; the closer you are to parallel the more difficult the move becomes.
 Pivoting on your heels, keep your body straight as you drive your elbows back and pull your body up and in between the TRX handles.
 Lower slowly to the start and repeat.
 Do 3 sets of 10 to 15.